gnss-ro/aws-opendata/awsgnssroutils/README.md

 creates an OccList of metadata for all RO soundings in the month of June, 2019, regardless of mission.

-The other option to creating an OccList is be restoring a previously saved OccList:
+The other option to creating an OccList is to restore a previously saved OccList:

 ```